When to arrive

 After you have checked in you may proceed to the international terminal, by exiting the domestic terminal, crossing the forecourt and entering the international departures.

-Please note that at this point only passengers may enter.
+Please note that at this point only passengers with a valid boarding pass may enter.

 It may be prudent for passengers to mention fitted medical applications such as pacemakers, artificial limbs and hearing aid implants to the screening personnel before walking through the screening point.